Reviews

 I have to assume that this weakness pervades the Russian and Greek language integration as well.
 This localization issue is more prominent with English and non-European locales.

 This extended weakness turned up when I tried to set the time on the clock display in the panel bar.
 The time zone entries are mostly in Europe.
 A few were in Brazil.
-Not a single North America time zone was available.
+Not a single North American time zone was available.

 This limits the convenience factor, but it does not prevent using the distro.